code-chronicles-code/leetcode-curriculum/workspaces/javascript-leetcode-month/problems/2727-is-object-empty/solution.md

 }
 ```

 If you like ternaries as much as I do, you may put the loop in a helper function.
-Note that :
+Note that we will need a TypeScript cast using the as keyword for TypeScript to approve of the second branch:

 [View submission on LeetCode](https://leetcode.com/problems/is-object-empty/submissions/1375728095/)